 When diversity (all views) is ignored by the herd, that’s when troubles occur.
 It was mathematically only a matter of time before the spot price of iron ore would crash.

 Unfortunately Australia’s banking and real estate sectors are too on track to witness the same catastrophic, yet incredibly predictable downturn the mining industry is only just beginning to experience.
 Since returning to Australia, I’ve quickly understood that using a calculator with some common sense seems to be a difficult procedure for Australians to undertake when the herd makes a mathematical forecast.
-By Lindsay David, Australia Boom to Bust Blog, author of Print: The Central Bankers Bubble
+By Lindsay David, author of Print: The Central Bankers Bubble

 The Australian mining sector is screaming towards what may be one of the most colossal economic breakdowns in modern Western history.
 Read… Australia Runs out of Luck, Now Needs a Miracle

 Would you like to be notified via email when WOLF STREET publishes a new article?
 Sign up here.